Virginia B. Evans

-Virginia B. Evans (June 5, 1894 – March 23, 1983) was a West Virginia visual artist and teacher.
+Virginia Bargar Evans (June 5, 1894 – March 23, 1983) was an American painter, glass designer, and teacher from West Virginia.
 In the Ohio Valley region she became famous for her impressionist painting and art deco glass work.
 Considered one of West Virginia's foremost artists of the 20th century, Evans was deemed “one of the best trained and most gifted painters” in the region by a renowned national art columnist.

-Life and education
+Early life and education

-Evans was born in Moundsville, West Virginia, the daughter of D. Barger Evans (1859-1945) and Mary Estelle Myers Evans (1869-1956).
+Virginia Bargar Evans was born in Moundsville, West Virginia, the daughter of Mary Estelle Myers Evans (1869–1956) and lawyer D. Barger Evans (1859–1945).
+In 1914, Evans graduated from Mount de Chantal Visitation Academy in Wheeling, West Virginia.

+She attended Carnegie Institute of Technology School of Fine Arts in Pittsburgh; followed by the Pennsylvania Academy of the Fine Arts in Philadelphia.
+In 1924, she received a fellowship to the Louis Comfort Tiffany Foundation, which included a brief residency at Tiffany's Mansion, Laurelton Hall, on Oyster Bay, Long Island, where Evans worked with leading painters such as Childe Hassam, Charles Webster Hawthorne, and Gari Melchers.
+From 1926 to 1931, Evans made four trips to Europe, including studying at the School of Fine Arts at Fontainebleau in France during the summer of 1926.
 Her extensive education made Evans one of the best trained artists of her generation.
-In 1914, Evans graduated from Wheeling's Mount de Chantal Visitation Academy, before attending Pittsburgh's Carnegie Institute of Technology School of Fine Arts, and then the Pennsylvania Academy of the Fine Arts in Philadelphia.
-In 1924, she received a fellowship to the Louis Comfort Tiffany Foundation, which included a brief residency at Tiffany's Mansion, Laurelton Hall, on Oyster Bay, Long Island, where Evans worked with leading painters such as Childe Hassam, Charles Webster Hawthorne, and Gari Melchers.
-From 1926 to 1931, Evans made four trips to Europe, including studying at the Fontainebleau School of Fine Arts in France during the summer of 1926.